polterguy/polterguy.github.io/index.md

 _very, very, very_ secure.
 For some of these firms, Magic has saved millions of dollars in recruitment costs, and tightened existing security by at least 10x on all parameters.

+> I guarantee you that Magic, if setup correctly, will pass any penetration test on this planet

+Thomas Hansen, CEO at Server Gardens

 ## Code quality and performance

 A Magic application will outperform the equivalent Entity Framework solution with at least 5x in speed